chr15k/laravel-repository/README.md

 All of the fetch methods accept a `related` array for eager loading relationships.

-You can also fetch the latest error for the last operation by calling `error()`
+You can also fetch the latest error for the last operation by calling `errors()`
 ```php
     $this->repo->all($related = []);
     $this->repo->chunk($size, $callback);